treymur/small-c-projects/README.md

 ![Genie Word example](./wordle/wordle_example.png?raw=true)
 Here you would input "ygbbg" as the result.

-The program will continue until there is 1 or none words left.
+The program will continue until there is 1 or no words left.